April 1, 1865 - During the U.S.

 At age ten, he escaped and began speaking out, attracting worldwide

-attention as a speaker at an international labor conference in Sweden.
+attention as a featured speaker during an international labor conference in Sweden.

 Indiana.
 On December 17, 1903, along with his brother Orville, the Wright